AsimKhan2019/Resturant-Scanner/README.md

 4. After the data is decrypted you will be able to see the `credentials.json` file - right click this file and make sure the `Build Action` is set to `EmbeddedResource`

 ### ResDiary API
+The ResDiary consumer API began as an internal API supporting the resdiary.com portal.
+Everything (and more) that you see on resdiary.com can be replicated via this API.
+The primary purpose of the consumer API is to supply everything required for a ‘consumer facing’ restaurant discovery search and book user experience.
+The core features provided are:
+* Location Availability Searches
+* Restaurant Online Profiles
+* Restaurant Availability Searches
+* Create-update-cancel Bookings
+* Create-update Customer Profiles

+The API docs can be found here - https://login.rdbranch.com/Admin/ApiAccount/Documentation

 ### Custom Vision
+Custom vision is an image recognition and training model platform which we are using to store the Restaurant Logos on.

 ## Running the App
 ### Android